code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Setup
 -----

-This section will show you how to set up NOS-T starting from zero.
+This section will show you how to set up NOS-T assuming you are a beginner to both coding and the testbed.

 Integrated Development Environment (IDE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~